The public comment period for the EnergySolutions exemption request has been extended to October 22, 2018.

 EnergySolutions, a radioactive waste management company with facilities in Tooele County, Utah, wants to dispose of approximately 6,000 metric tons of solid depleted uranium metal from the disassembly of munitions (depleted uranium solid metal penetrators, also known as DU Penetrators) from the Department of Defense.
 Under the rules, a performance assessment is required to demonstrate that the applicable performance standards will be met prior to disposal of more than one metric ton (total accumulation) of concentrated depleted uranium.
 If the exemption is granted as requested, EnergySolutions would not be required to complete a performance assessment.

-The Waste Management and Radiation Control Board directed the Director of the Division of Waste Management and Radiation Control to solicit public comment on this request.
-The 30-day public comment period will begin on September 6, 2018, and end on October 9, 2018.
+The Waste Management and Radiation Control Board instructed the director of the Division of Waste Management and Radiation Control to solicit public comment on this request.
+The original 30-day public comment period beginning September 6, 2018, was extended by the director.
+The comment period now ends on October 22, 2018.

 Scott T. Anderson, Director